gradio-app/gradio/guides/1)getting_started/1)quickstart.md

 To get Gradio running with a simple "Hello, World" example, follow these three steps:

 1\.
-Install Gradio using PIP:
+Install Gradio using pip:

 ```bash
 pip install gradio
 ```

 2\.
-Run the code below as a Python script or in a Jupyter Notebook ([Google Colab](https://colab.research.google.com/drive/18ODkJvyxHutTN0P5APWyGFO_xwNcgHDZ?usp=sharing) also is a good option):
+Run the code below as a Python script or in a Jupyter Notebook (or [Google Colab](https://colab.research.google.com/drive/18ODkJvyxHutTN0P5APWyGFO_xwNcgHDZ?usp=sharing)):

 $code_hello_world